ProAlgos/ProAlgos-Cpp/CONTRIBUTING.md

    ```

 7. [Open a pull request](https://help.github.com/articles/about-pull-requests/)
-    with a clear title and description against the `reorganise` branch.
+    with a clear title and description against the `reorganise` the branch.

 ## Code of Conduct
 This project has a [Code of Conduct](CODE_OF_CONDUCT.md).
 Please follow it in all your interactions with the project.